-He explains that when doctors specialize, it means they have sought and completed several additional years of training in a subspecialty after finishing up their general medicine training.
+He explains that when doctors specialize, it means they have completed several additional years of specialized training after finishing up their general medicine training.

-“Specialists are trained to diagnose and treat more complex problems in medicine,” says Dr. Lilenbaum, “and while not everyone needs to see a specialist, they are available for more in-depth consultations.”
+“Specialists are trained to diagnose and treat the more complex and sometimes more nuanced problems in medicine,” says Dr. Lerner.
+“While not everyone needs to see a specialist, it's important to know that they are available for consultation if you need them.”

 Also known as an anatomic pathologist, these physicians specialize in diagnosing infections and cancers, as well as examining Pap smears for women’s health.
 This is important because pathology slides require interpretation; the differences between healthy and diseased tissue are sometimes very subtle.
 For example, says Angelique Levi, MD, director of Pathology outreach services for Yale Medicine, “This kind of pathologist could help resolve a discrepancy with a Pap smear result.”
 She adds that this is one example among many reasons why a Yale Medicine physician may seek input from a cytopathologist to guide clinical treatment for a patient.